Scientific Name

 Origin

-Euphorbia bongolavensis is endemic to Madagascar.
-It occurs in subtropical or tropical dry forests.
+Euphorbia bongolavensis is endemic to central-western Madagascar.
+It occurs in the subtropical or tropical dry forests.

 Description

 Euphorbia bongolavensis is a slow-growing xerophyte with a main stem and numerous branches with clusters of deciduous, uniquely colored leaves at the tip, forming an open, umbrella-like crown.
-It grows up to 3.3 feet (1 m) tall.
-The main stem is woody with pale gray peeling bark, up to 16 inches (40 cm) tall, up to 1.6 inches (4 cm) in diameter, and with branches only near the tip.
-Leaves are lance-shaped to ovate, up to 2.6 inches (6.5 cm) long and 1.4 inches (3.5 cm) wide, with a red, up to 0.4 inches (1 cm) long petiole.
-They are dark green to bluish-green.
-The color varies depending on the intensity and amount of sunlight they receive.
+It can grow up to 3.3 feet (1 m) tall.
+The main stem is woody, with pale gray peeling bark, can reach a height of 16 inches (40 cm), and has a diameter of 1.6 inches (4 cm), with branches only near the tip.
+The leaves aredark green to bluish-green, lance-shaped to ovate, measuring up to 2.6 inches (6.5 cm) long and 1.4 inches (3.5 cm) wide.
+They are attached to the branches by a red petiole up to 0.4 inches (1 cm) long.
+The color of the leaves varies depending on the intensity and amount of sunlight they receive.

-This species is dioecious, which means it has male and female flowers in separate plants.
-Female cyathia are usually solitary, rarely 2.
-Male cyathia are in clusters of 3 to 4.
+This species is dioecious, meaning it has male and female flowers on separate plants.
+The female cyathia are usually solitary, rarely two, while the male cyathia are arranged in clusters of 3 to 4.
 They are tiny, pale yellow, and appear in mid-spring.
-Fruits are obtusely lobed capsules with tiny seeds inside.
+The fruits are obtusely lobed capsules with tiny seeds inside.

 Learn more at How to Grow and Care for Euphorbia.